piersdd/caldav-mcp/TEST_COVERAGE.md

 - E2E tests are excluded from coverage metrics as they require external services
 - Coverage reports are generated in `htmlcov/` directory (gitignored)
 - Use `--cov-fail-under=85` to fail CI if coverage drops below threshold
-- Low unit test coverage (31%) is expected because:
+- Unit test coverage (84%) is achieved through:
-  - Real CalDAV operations require server connections
-  - Unit tests use mocks for isolation
+  - Comprehensive mock-based unit tests
+  - Testing all client methods and server handlers
+  - Testing helper functions and error paths
-  - E2E tests provide comprehensive real-world coverage
+  - E2E tests provide additional real-world coverage
 - To improve unit test coverage, consider:
   - Adding more edge case tests
   - Testing error paths with mocks